ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## C-to-RS: POST to /authz-info endpoint # {#c-rs}

-The access token can be uploaded to RS by using the /authz-info endpoint at RS.
-To this end, C uses CoAP {{RFC7252}} and the Authorization Information endpoint described in {{Section 5.10.1 of RFC9200}} in order to transport the access token.
+The access token can be uploaded to RS using CoAP {{RFC7252}} and the Authorization Information endpoint as described in {{Section 5.10.1 of RFC9200}}.

 That is, C sends a POST request to the /authz-info endpoint at RS, with the request payload conveying the access token without any CBOR wrapping.
 As per {{Section 5.10.1 of RFC9200}}, the Content-Format of the POST request has to reflect the format of the transported access token.
 In particular, if the access token is a CWT, the Content-Format MUST be "application/cwt".